How to Seal Tile, Marble,

 contractors are looking for something to replace old, inferior

-solvent based lacquers.
+solvent basedlacquers.
 Our water based self-crosslinking

-We have two poly products.
-646
+We have two self-crosslinking acrylic/poly

-PLUS SEMI GLOSS, and 686 ULTRA HIGH GLOSS.
-As
+products.
+646 PLUS SEMI GLOSS, and 686ULTRAHIGH

 is

-gloss, and 686 PLUS is the ultra high gloss.
+semi gloss, and 686PLUS is the ultra

 They are harder plastics than the